junxit/us-congress-bills-115/metadata.md

 - 2018-04-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-627.
 - 2018-04-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-627.
 - 2018-04-11 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2018-12-22 — Amendment SA 4179 agreed to in Senate by Unanimous Consent.
+- 2018-12-22 — Amendment SA 4179 proposed by Senator McConnell for Senator Toomey. (consideration: CR S8036; text: CR S8036) In the nature of a substitute.
+- 2018-12-22 — Measure laid before Senate by unanimous consent. (consideration: CR S8036)
+- 2018-12-22 — Message on Senate action sent to the House.
+- 2018-12-22 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-22 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-12-22 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-12-22 — Senate amendment agreed to: Amendment SA 4179 agreed to in Senate by Unanimous Consent.
+- 2018-12-22 — Senate amendment proposed (on the floor): Amendment SA 4179 proposed by Senator McConnell for Senator Toomey.(consideration: CR S8036; text: CR S8036)
+- 2018-12-22 — Senate amendment submitted